PratyushTripathy/Landsat-Classification-Using-Convolution-Neural-Network/README.md

 # Landsat-Classification-using-Convolution-Neural-Network
-Source code and files mentioned in the medium post.
+Please use one script at a time in order.
+These scripts serve same purpose as the three parts of the post.